Work commissioned, developed and performed by Michelle Yim

 A woman, a warrior, a Chinese legend.

-Don't expect a fluffy Disney tale here, this Mulan is visceral.
+Don't expect a fluffy, magical Disney tale here, this Mulan is visceral.
 She is a warrior, a fighter, a woman who survived in a very male world for ten years without discovery.
 There is no perfect make-up, no singing animals, just a gritty story of a soldier.
-For ten long years she marched with the army, fought with them, became a general, a hero, but just how did her true identity remain secret?
-We shall find out.
+For ten long years she fought for the Chinese Empire, disguised as a man, but now the fighting is coming to an end, one last battle and she will be going home – but can she return to her old life, become a woman again.
+A search for identity in a violent world.

 This is Michelle Yim's third solo commission, after The Empress and Me and An Evening with Miss Wong.
 Bloomsbury playwright Ross Ericson and Michelle Yim bring to life the real Mulan who, to save her families honour, disguised herself as a man and joined the Emperors army.